-Participation in the 'partnership approach' under the Data Exchange is a requirement of funding.
-By participating, IPS providers agree to provide some additional information in exchange for the receipt of regular and relevant reports.
+Participation in the 'partnership approach' under DEX is a requirement of funding.
+By participating, AMH providers agree to provide some additional information in exchange for the receipt of regular and relevant reports.

-IPS providers are encouraged to collect the Standard Client/Community Outcome Reporting (SCORE) information for as many participants as practical, noting that IPS providers must take into consideration the vulnerability of participants when gathering the information used for SCORE, including whether gathering the information will cause harm to the participant.
+Providers must collect the Standard Client/Community Outcome Reporting (SCORE) information for as many participants as practical (minimum above 50%), noting that providers must take into consideration the vulnerability of participants when gathering the information used for SCORE, including whether gathering the information will cause harm to the participant.

-The priority for gathering the data is to get an accurate reflection of where the person is at, which may include a negative or no progress outcome.
+The priority for gathering the data is to get an accurate reflection of where the participant is at, which may include a negative or no progress outcome.
 Due to the nature of mental illness and the journey of individuals, the department recognises that this does not necessarily mean failure of the services.

-The Data Exchange has two standardised six monthly performance reporting periods each year, which run from 1 July to 31 December and from 1 January to 30 June, with a 30-day close off period after each of these.
+DEX has two standardised six monthly performance reporting periods each year, which run from 1 July to 31 December and from 1 January to 30 June, with a 30-day close off period after each of these.
 No further changes can be made to the data once the close-off period is completed.

-Further information on training and resources available about the Data Exchange is included at Attachment D.
+Further information on training and resources available about DEX is included at Attachment D.